jotne-rc/EDMtruePLM/README.md

 Clone this repository: git clone https://github.com/yourusername/repo-name.git Navigate to the relevant branch for corresponding EDMtruePLM version.
-Follow along with the provided Python examples and HTML documentation to integrate the EDMtruePLM REST API into your projects.
+Follow along with the provided Python examples and Readme documentation to integrate the EDMtruePLM REST API into your projects.

-Usage:
-* Python Examples: Run the Python scripts to execute CRUD operations.
-* HTML Documentation: Open the HTML document in a web browser for detailed implementation steps and visual references.